BLACK FLAME: A HARRY POTTER FAN-FICTION STORY

-Rating: PG-13 for disturbing imagery, mental torture, and a brutal execution
+Rating: PG-13 for disturbing imagery, descriptions of torture, and a brutal execution

-Summary: Azkaban is a terrible place of torture, especially for Severus Snape, who must deal with the shock of living and dying, unable to tell his true story.
-Will he be able to find a final compassion in the boy he always despised?
+Summary: Azkaban is a terrible place of torture, especially for the blind and paralyzed Severus Snape after the Second Wizarding War.
+Unable to tell his true story, will he find compassion in the boy he always despised?

-It was dark.
+It is dark.
 An unmoving darkness, voiceless and cold.
-It was not like the snows, fresh and flowering, but like metal, cutting and deadly.
-They had left me here to disintegrate in an inner hell and an outer prison, because I could not move and I could not speak.
+It is not like the snows, fresh and flowering, but like metal, cutting and deadly.
+They had left me here to disintegrate in an inner hell and an outer prison, because I cannot move and I cannot speak.
 Nagini’s venom had delivered the fatal freezing, vocal chords damaged beyond recall, and the body stiff like a corpse.
-I was alive, yet not alive, slipping from one hell to the next.
+I am alive, yet not alive, slipping from one state of oblivion to the next.

-Azkaban, I knew, was a place of torture.
+Azkaban is a place of torture.
 I had always known it would be.
-They did not know my story; they did not care to know.
-It was locked within me, within my mind that they tortured.
-Time lost me in the dark, and the closeness or length of it confused me.
-But I know they keep coming back…the dementors, those with false faces, those who strive to suck out your soul.
-They pierce through my mind, tear through the memories, and leave me broken and bruised.
+They do not know my story; they do not care to know.
+It is locked within me, within my mind that they torture.
+Time has lost me in the dark, and the closeness or length of it confuses me.
+But I know they keep coming back…the dementors, those with false faces, those who strive to suck out one’s soul.
+They pierce through my brain, tear through the memories, and leave me broken and bruised.

 Surely they have seen my story by now?
-They know I am not all I am accused of being?
+They must know I am not all I am accused of being.
 But they do not care.
-There is no way out now, and all I have is a perpetually crushing headache, and pain so acute it rips my heart in two with hatred and hurt.
-And then I am alone again, and I cannot even cry.
+There is no way out now, no way away from the pain they inflict, and all I have to my name in such horrific moments is suffering so acute it rips my heart in two with hatred and hurt and leaves me with a perpetual throbbing in my head.
+And then I am alone in the dark again, and I cannot even cry.

 Am I alive?
 Am I dead?
-Is this my hell, my eternal black flame that blazes around me for all that I have done?
+Is this truly my hell, my eternal black flame that blazes around me for all that I have done and failed to do?
 I am losing myself, I am losing myself…and I am afraid.

 I cannot move, but I can think, even if I cannot distinguish thoughts from dreams, nor dreams from memories.
-I have never prayed before, not knowingly, but I do now.
-Not in any formal way, not in any way that would even make sense, but it is the end result of any conscious creature being brought to its final dismantling.
+I have not been a praying man, at least not knowingly, but I find myself doing it now in the silence.
+Not in any formal way, not in any way that would even make sense to a mortal listener, but it is the end result of any conscious creature being brought to its final dismantling.
 We spill out whatever soul is left in us, not so much for aid, as simply to be heard.
 We speak to some essence that is closer to us than the pain, even though often enough the words do not form right in the mind.
 It is a jerking motion of will, crying out when the throat constricts, watering down with the eyes are dry.

 But this time, I have a visitor.
 The Potter boy…oh my God.
 I hear his voice addressing me, testing to see if I can respond.
 I cannot, though he must see in my eyes some spark of awareness, for he goes on.
+He’s here to see if they are giving me the treatment I am due for my crimes.
 His voice is cutting.
 There is hate in it, and I hate it back.
-He lectures me left and right, tells me I am getting exactly what I deserve.
+He lectures me left and right, tells me I am getting exactly what I deserve, that I should have been here for years, that meeting death in this place is all I am worth.
 I hate him, but I cannot deny it.

 I would think it a dream if not for my grip on the material, tightening whenever I’m in pain.
 They try once to pull the cloak away from me, but I won’t let them.
 I start to talk to it in my mind, as if it were some friend come to visit me in the dark.
 I don’t have any friends, I know, but I let myself pretend.
 I must be going mad, but it is all I have.
 And I wonder why it was given to me, a convicted death-eater, condemned for the murder of a headmaster, and all those I could not save?

-And he does.
+And ultimately he does.
 I know not how long it has been between one time and another, but he tells me it’s Christmas morning.
 Evidently the dementors do not take off for the holiday.
-I am still spasmodically trembling from their latest set of tortures, ripping through all the worst memories of my childhood.
+I am still spasmodically trembling from their latest set of tortures, tearing through my worst childhood memories.
 My head hurts far too much to describe it, even if I could.
 And I find myself, sorry fool that I am, sinking into old emotional traps, hating my father for his cruelty and missing my mother for the single embrace she gave to me when I was very young, and that he beat her for…

 The boy talks for a little while, and his voice is softer than the first time he came.
 I still cannot follow the words very well, still cannot respond, although I suppose I would say something sarcastic if I were myself.
 But I am not myself.
 I am afraid, and I want him to stay, for they surely won’t come back to hurt me while he’s here.
 I…I want my head to stop hurting.
 And hearing the voice of another human has suddenly seemed the sweetest thing in the world to me, like a bird’s song in the breast of winter.